 All around the town you will find moss-covered lava and stunning mountains which some locals use for training and general nature enjoyment.
 Not far from the settlement you will find Iceland’s most famous landmark, the Blue Lagoon.

-Grindavík offers various restaurant options, has a local swimming pool, a colorful harbor, a lovely fishery themed museum and their own sports team.
-Grindavík has over three thousand inhabitants and an active and friendly community – “where everybody knows your name”.
+Grindavík offers various restaurant options, has a local swimming pool, a colorful harbor, a lovely fishery themed museum, and their own sports team.
+Grindavík has over three thousand inhabitants and an active and a friendly community, where everybody knows your name.

-The gifts of the ocean and the work around it has always been the unifying symbol for the people of Grindavík who from establishment until this day work hard at sea and land in the fishing industry.
+The gifts of the ocean and the work around it have always been a unifying symbol for the people of Grindavík who from establishment until this day work hard at sea and land in the fishing industry.
 The people of Gríndavík are called Grindvíkingar by other neighboring towns, the closest being Keflavík and Sandgerði.